• Skip to primary navigation

 1. Cut out heart: Cut out a heart from the white paper.
 This would be an excellent opportunity for your child to practice cutting!

-2. Paint the glue: Because tissue paper is light and does not need a lot of glue, we love providing our students with slightly diluted glue in a bowl with a paintbrush.
+2. Paint on glue: Because tissue paper is light and does not need a lot of glue, we love providing our students with slightly diluted glue in a bowl with a paintbrush for painting the hearts.
 Painted-on glue has just enough glue to make the tissue paper pieces stick without getting too heavy or damp.
-Paint the heart with glue.

 3. Add scrunched-up tissue papers: Invite your child to take one piece of tissue paper at a time and to scrunch it up, then place it onto the gluey heart.
 Continue scrunching and adding to the heart until it’s all covered up.

-4. Optional – Mount: The heart on its own is beautiful!
+⭐ Optional: The heart on its own is beautiful!
 However, if you want to mount the heart onto a larger piece of paper (such as a piece of colored cardstock), paint the back with glue and press it onto the colored cardstock.
-The fun thing about hearts is that they’re so colorful that almost any color the heart is mounted on will be perfect!

 The back of the completed heart is painted with glue over a blue piece of paper.